Thursday, February 16, 2017

 The three images below show how the artists of one studio responded to different commissions for the same material.
 They reused and adapted compositions and figures, altering the pose and size of the figures and modifying details.

-Master of the l'Echevinage and Collaborators, Angels Attack the Tower of Babel
+The Master of the l'Echevinage and Workshop, Angels Attacking the Tower of Babel

-from De Civitate Dei by St. Augustine of Hippo
+From a De Civitate Dei by Saint Augustine of Hippo

 French (Rouen), c.
 1450-1475